Archie's law: Cementation exponent, m

 The cementation exponent models how much the pore network increases the resistivity, as the rock itself is assumed to be non-conductive.
-If the pore network were to be modelled as a set of parallel capillary tubes, a cross-section area average of the rock's resistivity would yield porosity dependence equivalent to a cementation exponent of 1.
+If the pore network were to be modelled as a set of parallel capillary tubes, a cross-sectional area average of the rock's resistivity would yield a porosity dependence equivalent to a cementation exponent of 1.
 However, the tortuosity of the rock increases this to a higher number than 1.
-This relates the cementation exponent to the permeability of the rock, increasing permeability decreases the cementation exponent.
+This relates the cementation exponent to the permeability of the rock; increasing permeability decreases the cementation exponent.

 The exponent $m$ has been observed near 1.3 for unconsolidated sands, and is believed to increase with cementation.
-Common values for this cementation exponent for consolidated sandstones are 1.8 < $m$ < 2.0.
+Typical values for this cementation exponent for consolidated sandstones are 1.8 < $m$ < 2.0.

 In carbonate rocks, the cementation exponent shows higher variance due to strong diagenetic affinity and complex pore structures.
 Values between 1.7 and 4.1 have been observed.

 The cementation exponent is usually assumed not to be dependent on temperature.

 Saturation exponent, n

 The saturation exponent $n$ usually is fixed to values close to 2.
 The saturation exponent models the dependency on the presence of non-conductive fluid (hydrocarbons) in the pore-space, and is related to the wettability of the rock.
-Water-wet rocks will, for low water saturation values, maintain a continuous film along the pore walls making the rock conductive.
+Water-wet rocks, for low water saturation values, will maintain a continuous film along the pore walls, making the rock conductive.
 Oil-wet rocks will have discontinuous droplets of water within the pore space, making the rock less conductive.